microsoft/jacdac/services/control.md

 Note that while the commands sends this way are delivered exactly once, the responses might get lost.

+    command standby? @ 0x87 {
+        duration: u32 ms
+    }

+Attempt to put devices into lowest power sleep mode for a specified time - most likely involving a full reset on wake-up.

 ## Registers

     rw internal reset_in? : u32 us @ 0x80